'There's People In The Rubble Yelling': 911 Calls Released From Surfside Condo Collapse

 Yet another female caller said she was stuck near the building parking garage and needed help.

 “Can somebody help me get out, please?
-If the building comes down, it will come down on my head,” the caller said.MORE NEWS: South Florida Sees Sharp Increase Of COVID Cases In Recent Weeks
+If the building comes down, it will come down on my head,” the caller said.MORE NEWS: For Second Consecutive Day, Demonstrators Walk Onto Palmetto Expressway

 Part of the condo remained standing after the collapse but was taken down later by a controlled implosion.